 The Most Affordable Saltwater Fishing Rod: Shakespeare Ugly Stik GX2 Spinning Rod

-The Shakespeare Ugly Stik GX2 Spinning Rod is ranked as the all-around best saltwater fishing rod on this list because of affordability and durability.
-These rods will last a lifetime, are virtually indestructible, and they are still sensitive enough to know when a fish is biting.
+The Shakespeare Ugly Stik GX2 Spinning Rod is ranked as the all-around best saltwater fishing rod on this list because of its affordability and durability.
+These rods will last a lifetime, are virtually indestructible, and are still sensitive enough to know when a fish is biting.

 The Best All-Around Saltwater Fishing Rods (Inshore Fishing): St. Croix Tidemaster Rods

 There are 9 guides on the St. Croix Tidemaster line of saltwater fishing rods, and these exquisite SCII graphite rods come in every flex variety from Heavy to Light (Heavy-Medium, Medium-Light, Etc).
 I have fished with St. Croix rods for over half my life and I swear that they have more sensitivity in the rod tips than anyone else around, which leads to me being able to set the hook with better results.

 The Best Inshore Saltwater Fishing Rods: G.Loomis E6X Inshore Spinning Rods

 For decades G.Loomis has been manufacturing the best high-end inshore fishing rods on the market, and they were the first manufacturer to truly utilize graphite rods in a way that led to catching more fish.
 With every new line of rods, G.Loomis continues to improve, and for inshore fishing, you simply won’t find better quality fishing rods than these.
 They are a bit pricey, but you will catch more fish with this rod.